CodeSchwert/gsu-guide-frontend/README.md

 2. Start an API server:

-    There are a couple of options here, either start a local mock API server that serves mock data, or check out this [GSU Guide Backend API](https://github.com/CodeSchwert/gsu-guide-backend) specifically designed for this React app.
+    There are a couple of options here, either start a local mock API server that serves mock data or check out this [GSU Guide Backend API](https://github.com/CodeSchwert/gsu-guide-backend) specifically designed for this React app.

     If you're using the [GSU Guide Backend API](https://github.com/CodeSchwert/gsu-guide-backend), skip this step.

     Otherwise, instructions are for the local mock API server:
     ```zsh
+    # server will start on port 5000
     yarn serve:api
     ```